 A UNESCO Natural World Heritage Site and one of the most unique places in Romania, the Danube Delta is teeming with an amazing variety of flora and fauna that’s unique in Europe, and maybe the world.
 It boasts no less than 23 natural ecosystems and 3,450 animal species, including 300 types of birds, some of which come here from faraway lands such as Asia and Africa.

 Accommodation options in the area range from budget to luxury, and the local cuisine is mainly based on fish products.
-The towns of Sulina and Sfantu Gheorghe offer some nice quaint beaches, while the Letea Forest Nature Reserve with its gorgeous wild horses that roam freely through 700-year-old oak trees, makes for a fantastic day out.
+The towns of Sulina and Sfantu Gheorghe offer some nice, quaint beaches, while Letea Forest Nature Reserve, with its gorgeous wild horses that roam freely through 700-year-old oak trees, makes for a fantastic day out.

-In terms of culture and nightlife, Bucharest has a lot going on, boasting fascinating museums, theaters and opera houses, as well as a vibrant bar scene and a pretty spectacular choice of swanky nightclubs.
-It has, of course, all the good, the bad and the ugly of any former European communist capital, but also their yearning for freedom and novelty.
-It’s not particularly the safest city on Earth, but hey, this is a bustling, cosmopolitan and modern metropolis we’re talking here, not a quaint, postcard-perfect village in Switzerland.
+In terms of culture and nightlife, Bucharest has a lot going on, boasting fascinating museums, theaters, and opera houses, as well as a vibrant bar scene and a pretty spectacular choice of swanky nightclubs.
+It has, of course, all the good, the bad, and the ugly of any former European communist capital, but also a hunger for freedom and novelty.
+It’s not particularly the safest city on Earth, but hey, this is a big, bustling, and modern metropolis we’re talking about here, not a quaint, postcard-perfect village in Switzerland.

 The Black Sea Coast

-Other popular destinations on the Romanian Black Sea Coast include Neptun, Olimp, Navodari, the spa towns of Mangalia and Eforie Nord, and Vama Veche – known for its hippie atmosphere and rustic surroundings.
+Other popular destinations on the Romanian Black Sea Coast include Neptun, Olimp, Navodari, the spa towns of Mangalia and Eforie Nord, as well as Vama Veche – known for its hippie atmosphere and rustic surroundings.